 As with all surgical breast enhancement procedures, breast lifts require patients to have feasible expectations for their outcomes.
 These treatments entail a significant amount of healing time and often involve considerable swelling, bruising, and inflammation.
 As such, you should expect to wait a set amount of time after your procedure before being able to accurately assess your results.
 Once these common effects have abated, you’ll be able to see just how much the positioning and overall appearance of your breasts have improved.
 You should be able to enjoy the results for years to come, but it’s important to note that the procedure will not stop the aging process.

-If you are unhappy with the look of your breasts and are willing to undergo a surgical procedure to improve their appearance, your first step is to reach out and make an appointment with our team at Restore SD Plastic Surgery!
+If you are unhappy with the look of your breasts and are willing to undergo a surgical procedure to improve their appearance, your first step is to reach out and make an appointment with board certified plastic surgeon Dr. Katerina Gallus and our team at Restore SD Plastic Surgery!
 This will give the doctor a chance to assess the positioning and appearance of your breasts, and to determine the best course of action for helping you achieve your cosmetic goals.
 In many instances, a breast lift that’s performed as a standalone procedure will be capable of restoring low-hanging breasts back to their original perky and upright position.
 There are also times, however, when implants may be recommended as a means for adding volume, improving breast symmetry, and enhancing the look of the bust overall.
 At our office in San Diego, we pride ourselves on providing our patients with the best and most thorough care possible.
-Contact us today to schedule your consultation!
+Call 858-224-2281 or contact us online today to schedule your consultation!